-- The Netherlands does not charge withholding tax on interest and royalties. - In most cases all the profits that the Dutch parent company receives from foreign subsidiaries are exempted from tax in the Netherlands (participation exemption). - The Netherlands offers attractive tax-free compensation in the form of the 30% rule for some foreign personnel who are temporarily employed in the Netherlands.
+- ■The Netherlands does not charge withholding tax on interest and royalties, except for payments to low-taxation countries and in situations of abuse. - In most cases all the profits that the Dutch parent company receives from foreign subsidiaries are exempted from tax in the Netherlands (participation exemption). - The Netherlands offers attractive taxfree compensation in the form of the 30% rule for some foreign personnel who are temporarily employed in the Netherlands. - A highly competitive system of rates for tax on profits.

-Moreover it should be noted that the fiscally attractive establishment climate in the Netherlands does however also have a shadow side because it can be abused to avoid taxation.
-Partly due to great international and national political pressure, the Dutch government is at present tackling companies and individuals that have set up or wish to set up via the Netherlands tax avoidance schemes, to conduct a tax disincentive policy.
+Moreover, it should be noted that the fiscally attractive establishment climate in the Netherlands does however also have a shadow side because it can be abused to avoid taxation.
+Partly due to severe great international and national political pressure, the Dutch government is at present tackling companies and individuals that have set up or wish to set up via the Netherlands tax avoidance schemes, to conduct a tax disincentive policy.
 In addition to the introduction of various European anti-avoidance laws, in the fight against tax avoidance a Controlled Foreign Corporation regime has been introduced with effect from 2019.
-In addition with effect from 2021 a conditional withholding tax on interest and royalties will apply and it is no longer possible to agree an ATR/APA with the Tax Authorities where transactions are involved that relate to companies established in countries included in the Dutch list of low tax countries or the EU list of non-cooperative jurisdictions for tax purposes.
+In addition it is no longer possible to agree an ATR/APA with the Tax Authorities where transactions are involved that relate to companies established in countries included in the Dutch list of low tax countries or the EU list of non-cooperative jurisdictions for tax purposes.
 Low tax countries are defined as a country with an income tax rate of less than 9%.
-The relevant bill is being discussed by Parliament
+In the fight against undesirable tax evasion, as a result of European legislation since 1 January 2021 Mandatory Disclosure Rules apply for taxpayers and their consultants.
+The most important anti-tax avoidance measures are covered below

-The Dutch government wants the current fiscal establishment climate as far as possible to serve the business community with a realistic economic presence in the Netherlands.
+As far as possible the Dutch government wants the current fiscal establishment to serve the business community with a realistic economic presence in the Netherlands.